 To improve the indoor air quality in your school, remove the source of the air pollution if you can.
 Prevention is best.
 Air out your classroom by opening doors and windows.
 Filter the air with an air cleaner.
 Air cleaners take in the room's air and capture particles, viruses, and many chemicals.
 The air cleaners then release clean air back into the room.
 Learning how to protect yourself from poor air quality doesn't have to be hard.
 Visit lung.org to learn more.

-We all want our children to be safe.
-But there are some dangers—such as air pollution—that we simply can't see.
-Air pollution in the classroom affects how children learn and harm their growing lungs.
-It also causes health problems for faculty and staff.
-Here's how help ensure healthy air in schools where children learn and play.
+We all want children and teachers to be safe at school.
+But there are some dangers—such as air pollution—that are not always obvious.
+Air pollution in schools can affect how children learn and harm their growing lungs.
+It can also cause health problems for faculty and staff.
+You can help protect your family and your community by learning more about keeping the air in schools clean and healthy.

 Schools face some special challenges in providing healthy indoor air for children, staff and faculty.
 School buildings are crowded places.
 They typically have four times as many occupants per square foot as office buildings.
 The multiple uses of school space, including classrooms, cafeterias, gyms, art rooms and labs mean many potential sources of indoor air problems.
 School budgets are often tight, which can affect regular maintenance and cleaning practices, and may defer major repairs like leaking roofs for years.

 Are you concerned about the quality of the air in your school?
 If you or your child has health symptoms, such as sneezing, coughing or headaches that are worse during the school day and improve at home, you may have an indoor air pollution problem.
 Learn more about recognizing indoor air problems.

 For more information about how to work with schools to provide a healthy school environment, check out the American Lung Association’s Asthma-Friendly Schools Initiative and the U.S. Environmental Protection Agency (EPA) Indoor Air Quality Tools for Schools program.